greenboxal/doggohub/doc/user/project/container_registry.md

-# GitLab Container Registry
+# DoggoHub Container Registry

-> [Introduced][ce-4040] in GitLab 8.8.
+> [Introduced][ce-4040] in DoggoHub 8.8.

 ---

 >**Notes:**
-- Docker Registry manifest `v1` support was added in GitLab 8.9 to support Docker versions earlier than 1.10.
+- Docker Registry manifest `v1` support was added in DoggoHub 8.9 to support Docker versions earlier than 1.10.
 - This document is about the user guide.
-To learn how to enable GitLab Container Registry across your GitLab instance, visit the [administrator documentation](../../administration/container_registry.md).
+To learn how to enable DoggoHub Container Registry across your DoggoHub instance, visit the [administrator documentation](../../administration/container_registry.md).
-- Starting from GitLab 8.12, if you have 2FA enabled in your account, you need to pass a personal access token instead of your password in order to login to GitLab's Container Registry.
+- Starting from DoggoHub 8.12, if you have 2FA enabled in your account, you need to pass a personal access token instead of your password in order to login to DoggoHub's Container Registry.

-With the Docker Container Registry integrated into GitLab, every project can have its own space to store its Docker images.
+With the Docker Container Registry integrated into DoggoHub, every project can have its own space to store its Docker images.

 You can read more about Docker Registry at https://docs.docker.com/registry/introduction/.